neil-zt/eeg/README.md

     drop_first=1, )
 ```

 Here, the parameter `read_pause` is the time paused between reading in two consecutive signals.
 This parameter exists for scenarios where we want to simulate real time data, but from a static, fixed file.
 Additionally, `drop_last` and `drop_first` allow us to disregard the first or last columns of a `.csv` file.
+To read from `.edf` or `.txt` files, convert them to `.csv` files using the tools provided in the `/server/tools/` directory, with documentations provided in the [Tools](#tools) section below.

 ### Generating Noise and Using Metrics